June Elvidge: Biography

-She began working in films with the World Film stock company in 1915.
-Her film debut occurred in The Lure of Woman.
+Elvidge joined the World Film Company in 1915 for work as a silent film actress.
+Her film debut occurred in The Lure of Woman (1915).
+She portrayed a vamp in this film; a character type she was associated with.
+She played vamps in The Poison Pen (1919) and Forsaking All Others (1922) among other movies.
 She appeared in Westerns such as The Price of Pride (1917) and The Law of the Yukon (1920).
 She acted in seventy motion pictures before the beginning of the sound era.
 After the conclusion of her movie career in 1924, Elvidge toured America on the Orpheum Circuit, Inc., in vaudeville.
 She retired from show business around 1925.

-Elvidge died in 1965 at the Mary Lee Nursing Home in Eatontown, New Jersey.
+Elvidge died on May 1, 1965 at the Mary Lee Nursing Home in Eatontown, New Jersey.
 She was 71 years old, the widow of Britton Busch, a stockbroker.